h5py/h5py/docs/high/dataset.rst

 ~~~~~~~~~~~~~~~~~~~~~~~~~~

 In addition to the compression filters listed above, compression filters can be
-dynamically loaded by the underlying hdf5 library.
+dynamically loaded by the underlying HDF5 library.
 This is done by passing a
-filter number to :meth:`Group.create_dataset`: as the ``compression`` parameter.
+filter number to :meth:`Group.create_dataset` as the ``compression`` parameter.
 ``compression_opts`` will then be passed to this filter.

 .. note:: The underlying implementation of the compression filter will use